Amerson River Park: Features

 Amerson River Park has many features for use.
 There is a canoe launch at the northernmost end of the park.
 There is also a tubing float that extends for 2 miles and begins at Jay Hall Memorial Canoe Launch and ends at the Bragg Jam Canoe and Tube Takeout.

 Park Areas

-There are 7 major areas of Amerson River Park: the Bluff Pavilion, Overlook Pavilion, Porter Pavilion, Sheridan Overlook, Great Plain, Lawson Field, and the Atlanta Gas and Light Playground.
-The Atlanta Gas and Light Playground has been credited as Macon's first handicap accessible playground.
+There are 7 major areas of Amerson River Park: the Bluff Pavilion, Overlook Pavilion, Porter Pavilion, Sheridan Overlook, Great Plain, Lawson Field, and the Atlanta Gas Light playground.
+The Atlanta Gas Light playground has been credited as Macon's first handicap accessible playground.